 If there ever was a road to hell that was paved with good intentions, it was Mao’s “socialist road.”
 The People’s Republic of China was founded in 1949 with Mao as its leader, and there was no significant shift away from Mao’s ideas until 1978, two years after his death.
 The annual growth rate of per capita GDP during this time was less than 2.5 per cent, and a large majority of the Chinese people were still living in extreme poverty when Mao died.
 By contrast, China’s capitalist rivals — Japan, South Korea, Taiwan — experienced enormous gains in their living standards over the same years.

 Hua Guofeng succeeded Mao and attempted to govern in a similar style, but a reformist faction led by Deng Xiaoping was able to push aside Hua’s agenda and replace it with a much bolder one.
-The CCP would henceforth emphasize economic development.
+The Chinese Communist Party would henceforth emphasize economic development.
 Its tools would be personal responsibility systems, rewards and punishments geared to performance, and co-ordination through market prices.
 There would be a devolution of power, and mass movements like the Great Leap Forward and the Cultural Revolution were proscribed.

 Being East Asia’s laggard became an advantage: China could be guided by the experiences of Japan, South Korea, and Taiwan.
 Arthur Kroeber has identified several ways in which China followed their lead.1

 - Agricultural reform put land under the control of the people who worked it, increasing their incentive to be productive.